TeamMoonstorm/MoonstormSharedUtils/MSU/README.md

     - MoonstormEliteBehavior - Used for managing the MSEliteDef.
     - Comes pre-packaged with KomradeSpectre's HGController finder. modify in real time a material that uses hopoo's shaders with an inspector.

-- Utilities, Interfaces and Attributes:
+- Utilities, Interfaces and Attributes and More:
     - Utilities:
         - MSUtil - Contains a shorthand method for knowing if a mod is installed, and a method that creates InverseHyperbolicScaling (Courtesy of KomradeSpectre)
         - MSUDebug - A MonoBehavior that gets attached to the base unity plugin. enabling this debug component causes changes that should facilitate the creation of mods.